Davitroon/TruthOrDare/README.md

    - If filters are set (`PG`, `PG13`, `R`), a **random filter** is applied by adding `?rating={randomFilter.key}` to the URL.

 2. **Handling the response** :
    - If the session language is not English and the translation exists, it uses the translated question.
 If not, it retries **fetching a new question**.
    - Displays the question in the UI prepended with the current player's name.

+<a href="https://truthordarebot.xyz/api" target="_blank" title="See the Truth or Dare API documentation">**API documentation**</a>